martin5709/Group83-MLOps-02476/reports/README.md

 --- question 31 fill here ---
 s205421: in charge of creating pre-commit.yaml files, making actions on github, setup cookie cutter project (we later pivoted to another template which martin setup), did profiling on the train and setup the first iteration of the dataloader and data class.

+s203822: In general in charge of a lot of different tasks and infrastructure.
+The biggest of these being the Vertex AI management, hydra and typer configs, the model and training development, and GitHub actions for testing.